Miss Summers class

 Homework; Your child will receive a piece of Maths and English homework each week in their CGP booklets.
 The children will write the pages that they need to complete in their reading record every Friday and it should be returned to school by the following THURSDAY so that I can mark it.
 Please support and encourage your child to do their homework as independently as they can, we are really striving for that independence and personal responsibility now we are Juniors.
 If you are unsure as to what homework your child needs to be doing there is a notice on the notice board outside of the classroom which is updated each week.

 Reading; Please encourage your child to reads for at least 10 minutes EVERY NIGHT at home.
 Please record this in your child’s reading record.
 In our class we understand that it is important to have a ‘love for reading’.
 Therefore, if your child is not enjoying their book, please do let me know and they are more than welcome to change their book.
+Your child has been sent home with a comprehension book mark in their reading books.
+This has questions on that you can ask as you listen to your child read, or that they can ask themselves.

 PE Days; Please make sure your child’s PE kit remains in school throughout the half term.
 We have PE on a Monday afternoon and a Wednesday morning.
 On a Wednesday morning the children will be going down to the leisure centre with Mrs Higton.